adamalbrecht/angular-starter-kit/app/templates/build-system.md

 # Build System & Pre-Processors

-The code compilation is driven by [Gulp.js](http://gulpjs.com/), a streaming build server.
+The code compilation is driven by [Gulp.js](http://gulpjs.com/), a streaming build system.
 The build process is configured in `Gulpfile.coffee` and outputted code is placed into the `generated` folder.

 ## Code Pre-Processors